310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 But… what about me?

 It's so unsettling.
 I get really worried, like “Is this really what I wished for?
-Am I really the idol I always aspired to become? … Is it really okay for things to be this way?”
+Am I really the idol I always aspired to become? …Is it really okay for things to be this way?”

 I'm always so confused, but… Hajime's been really into this stuff lately.
 He keeps picking up on doing more and more cutesy things, and he's always great at it.